WELCOME TO FCTDI

 VK-2019.

 FCTDI has performed collaborative research with The Wistar Institute (www.wistar.org) since 2010 to advance small inhibitors of Epstein Barr Nuclear Antigen EBNA1 for the treatment of cancer.
 This work was supported by two rounds of funding from the Welcome Trust for a total amount of >$11M.
 This work is described in Messick, T. E. et al. Structure-based design of small-molecule inhibitors of EBNA1DNA binding blocks Epstein-Barr virus latent infection and tumor growth.
 Sci.
 Transl.
-Med.11,eaau5612 (2019) [I’ve attached the actual publication which is OK to add to the Resource Page since it’s been publicly disclosed by the publisher].
+Med.11,eaau5612 (2019).
 Lead VK-2019 was advanced into human clinical trials for the treatment of nasopharyngeal carcinoma at Stanford University and is included in US 10,442,763 (Oct.
 15,2019) and US 10,981, 867 (Apr.
 20, 2021), both entitled “EBNA1 inhibitors and methods using same,” listing FCTDI and Wistar staff as inventors.

 Q